 Regulations

-EU AI Act (risk classification, transparency, documentation), GDPR (automated decisions, DPIAs, data minimization, training data legal basis), UK GDPR, CCPA/CPRA, and emerging AI-specific regulations across 30+ jurisdictions with local counsel support where required.
+EU AI Act (risk classification, transparency, documentation), GDPR (automated decisions, DPIAs, data minimization, training data legal basis), UK GDPR, CCPA/CPRA and other US state privacy laws (Virginia, Colorado, Texas, and more), and emerging AI-specific regulations across 30+ jurisdictions worldwide, including Canada, Brazil, and China, with local counsel support where required.
+These rules apply wherever your company is based, to any company serving people in the EU or UK, not only European companies.

 Investment